 I hate to admit it, but I am both sad and embarrassed not to be married by now.
-The sting is particularly painful, as it seems every week, friends and co-workers announce their engagements and wedding dress selections, while I am still in that interminable bride-to-be line, waiting for my number to be called out.
+The sting is particularly painful as it seems every week friends and co-workers announce their engagements and wedding dress selections, while I am still in that interminable bride-to-be line, waiting for my number to be called out.

 I’ve always been a big fan of marriage.
 Scientific research has long touted the benefits of being married, from happiness to better health.
-Researchers at Michigan State University recently conducted a study which suggested that married men have more advantages than their bachelor bros.
+Researchers at Michigan State University recently conducted a study that suggested that married men have more advantages than their bachelor bros.
 “Just being in a well-adjusted, long-term romantic partnership with someone may be the underlying mechanism,” says Stevie C.Y.
 Yap, one of the authors of the study.